 As governments around the world close their borders and order everyone to stay at home for the foreseeable future, nearly every business has had to adjust to a more socially distant society as it tries to "flatten the curve" of the novel coronavirus, or COVID-19.

 Whether your concerns are interpersonal, financial, or operational in nature, we are here to help small businesses like yours deal with the fallout from COVID-19.
-As businesses everywhere continue to grapple with a new normal that could last months in a worst-case scenario, we've packaged some of the most relevant content from both business.com and Business News Daily to bring you the best tips and services to help your small business ride out this pandemic.
+As businesses everywhere continue to grapple with a new normal that could last months in a worst-case scenario, we've packaged some of the most relevant content from both business.com to bring you the best tips and services to help your small business ride out this pandemic.

 Transitioning your team to work from home

 One of the biggest changes in how many businesses operate has been the shift to a remote workforce.
-Since the idea of social distancing requires that people stay away from large gatherings, businesses are leveraging the proliferation of broadband internet and telecommunications software to keep productivity up without actually meeting at the office.
+Since the idea of social distancing requires that people stay away from large gatherings, businesses are leveraging the proliferation of broadband internet and telecommunications software to keep productivity u without actually meeting at the office.

 - Preparing Your Business for Remote Work During the COVID-19 Pandemic